rails/rails/guides/source/debugging_rails_applications.md

 @attributes_cache = {}
 ```

-+@recent_comments+ hasn't been defined yet, so it's clear that this line hasn't been executed yet.
-Use the +next+ command to move on in the code:
+`@recent_comments` hasn't been defined yet, so it's clear that this line hasn't been executed yet.
+Use the `next` command to move on in the code:

 ```bash
 (rdb:1) next